Speech-VINO/qsr-visualizer/README.md

 # Power BI App for Visualizing Dataset behaviour

-In this project, a power bi based visualization app is proposed to analyze the neighborhood of the dataset using Quality Spatial Relations (QSR).
+In this project, a power bi based visualization app is proposed to analyze the spatial aspects of the dataset using Quality Spatial Relations (QSR).
 Two datasets have been used to be analysed under Monte Carlo Tree Search (MCTS) and also other popular Machine Learning algorithms.
 MCTS uses a UCB (Upper Confidence Bound) based reward system that simulates within the state space of every dataset.

 ## Datasets used